feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 ```

 The hook either returns a Promise which resolves to the existing context object,
-or it throws with an error object.
+or it throws with an error object contains the errors found.

-The next hook will not be run until this Promise resolves and this hook logically ends.
+The hook after this one will not run until this Promise resolves and the hook logically ends.

 > **ProTip** Perhaps the most common error made when writing async hooks
 is to *not return* the Promise.